max-legrand/sidekick.nvim/README.md

 </details>

-## 🚀 Usage
+## ✏️ Next Edit Suggestions (NES)

-- Copilot NES requests run automatically when you leave insert mode, modify text in normal mode, or after applying an edit.
+Copilot NES requests run automatically when you leave insert mode, modify text in normal mode, or after applying an edit.

-- Use the helper functions to control suggestions manually:
+Use the helper functions to control suggestions manually:

 - `require("sidekick.nes").update()` – request fresh edits for the current buffer.
 - `require("sidekick.nes").jump()` – move the cursor to the first suggested hunk.
 - `require("sidekick.nes").apply()` – apply all pending edits and emit the `User SidekickNesDone` autocmd.
 - `require("sidekick").clear()` – cancel requests and hide overlays.
-  - `require("sidekick.nes").have()` – check if any edits are active in the buffer.
-- Hook into the `User` autocmd (`pattern = "SidekickNesDone"`) to run follow-up logic after an edit has been applied.
+- `require("sidekick.nes").have()` – check if any edits are active in the buffer. after an edit has been applied.

 ## 🤖 AI CLI Integration